 To ensure that it is safe to proceed with donation, anyone interested in becoming a living kidney donor undergoes a thorough physical and psychosocial evaluation.
 The length of time required for the evaluation depends on the number of tests you need to complete and how quickly you are able to complete them.
 The team will not allow you to donate a kidney if it will jeopardize your immediate or long-term health.

-- Urine test to evaluate kidney function
+- Urine tests to evaluate kidney function

-- Diagnostic tests, including a chest X-ray and EKG
+- Diagnostic exams: chest x-ray and EKG

-- Pap test for all women
+- Pap smear for all females

 - Mammogram for females 40 years and older

 - Colonoscopy for donors 50 years and older

 - Other consultations when indicated, including (but not limited to) a transplant psychiatrist, hematologist, cardiologist, or endocrinologist